 GeneCards Summary for SOX2 Gene

 SOX2 (SRY-Box 2) is a Protein Coding gene.
 Diseases associated with SOX2 include Microphthalmia, Syndromic 3 and Sox2-Related Eye Disorders.
 Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Preimplantation Embryo.
 Gene Ontology (GO) annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is SOX11.
+An important paralog of this gene is SOX1.

 UniProtKB/Swiss-Prot Summary for SOX2 Gene

 Transcription factor that forms a trimeric complex with OCT4 on DNA and controls the expression of a number of genes involved in embryonic development such as YES1, FGF4, UTF1 and ZFP206 (By similarity).
 Binds to the proximal enhancer region of NANOG (By similarity).
 Critical for early embryogenesis and for embryonic stem cell pluripotency.
 May function as a switch in neuronal development.
 Downstream SRRT target that mediates the promotion of neural stem cell self-renewal (By similarity).
 Keeps neural cells undifferentiated by counteracting the activity of proneural proteins and suppresses neuronal differentiation (By similarity).